Hanmudo/archunit-workshop/slides/index.md

 ---
 ### FreezingArchRule

-> Similar to @Disabled for unit tests but different
+> Similar to @Disabled for unit tests
 >
 > Returns a EvaluationResult when test fails
 >